Golden Age of TV

-In case you missed it, the last ten years have been a Renaissance for high quality video entertainment.
-The rising costs of film production and the addition of new TV channels interested in producing original work has raised the bar on quality while breaking the stranglehold the networks held on content for decades.
+In case you missed it, the last ten years have been a Renaissance in high-quality video entertainment.
+The rising costs of film production and the addition of new TV channels interested in producing original work to drive their brand have raised the bar on quality while breaking the stranglehold the networks held on content for decades.
 This infusion of quality came at time when the competition for audience attention was elevated by the internet, video games, and other hitherto unavailable entertainment choices.

 The result is that some terrific programs have been produced, and seen by few.
 Take Mad Men for example – the average viewership last year was less than 1 million per episode.
 Hardly enough audience to sustain it financially.
 What AMC (the network that produces Mad Men) knows is that viewership extends beyond the broadcast date (thanks to DVD and on-demand services) and these sales offer a chance to recoup the production investment (given enough time).

 Best of all, I have found watching serialized shows that have running plot-lines that extend through the season (think 24, Lost, and Mad Men among others) viewing back to back on DVD is a superior experience to watching them during their original broadcasts.
+This practice has become commonly referred to as binging.
 It is easier to keep track of details of plot and nuance of character allowing one to become more emotionally engaged in the material.
 If you haven’t tried this, you should.
 You too will be hooked.

 In the coming weeks I will provide reviews of some of the absolute best shows television has ever produced as well as some shows with a specific appeal or charm – all available on DVD for you serialized viewing.